Internap Reports Fourth Quarter and Full-Year 2011 Financial Results

-ATLANTA, GA – (February 24, 2011) Internap Network Services Corporation (NASDAQ: INAP), a leading provider of end-to-end Internet business products and services, today announced financial results for the fourth quarter and full-year 2010.
+ATLANTA, GA – February 23, 2012 – Internap Network Services Corporation (NASDAQ: INAP), a leading provider of IT infrastructure services, today announced financial results for the fourth quarter and full-year 2011.

-- Data center services revenue for the full-year 2010 decreased by 2 percent to $128.2 million.
-Fourth quarter Data center services revenue was $31.7 million, down 4 percent compared with the fourth quarter of 2009 and up 1 percent relative to the third quarter of 2010.
-The year-over-year annual and quarterly declines were a direct result of our program to proactively churn certain less profitable customer contracts in partner data center sites.
-Sequentially, revenue growth in higher-margin company-controlled facilities offset proactive partner revenue churn.
+- Data center services revenue for the full-year 2011 increased by 4 percent to $133.5 million.
+Fourth quarter Data center services revenue was $35.3 million, up 11 percent compared with the fourth quarter of 2010 and 4 percent over the third quarter of 2011.
+The annual increase was partially offset by our completed program to proactively churn certain less profitable customer contracts in

-- In the IP services segment, revenue for the full-year 2010 decreased $9.6 million, or 8 percent, to $116.0 million.
-Fourth quarter 2010 IP services revenue totaled $28.2 million, a decrease of 7 percent compared with the fourth quarter of 2009 and 2 percent sequentially.
+- In IP services, revenue for the full-year 2011 decreased $4.8 million to $111.2 million.
+Fourth quarter 2011 IP services revenue totaled $27.5 million, a decrease of 3 percent compared with the fourth quarter of 2010 and 2 percent sequentially.
 Increased IP traffic only partly offset reductions in IP pricing for new and renewing customers and losses of legacy contracts at higher effective prices.

 Net (Loss) Income

-- Normalized net income, which excludes the impact of stock-based compensation expense and items that management considers non-recurring, was $2.4 million, or $0.05 per share for the full-year 2010.
-Normalized net loss for the full-year 2009 totaled $(5.3) million, or $(0.11) per share.
-Normalized net income in the fourth quarter 2010 was $0.9 million, or $0.02 per share.
+- Normalized net income (loss)2, which excludes the impact of stock-based compensation expense and items that management considers non-recurring, was $(1.0) million, or $(0.02) per share for the full-year 2011.
+Normalized net income for the full-year 2010 totaled $2.4 million, or $0.05 per share.
+Normalized net income in the fourth quarter 2011 was $0.3 million, or $0.01 per share.
+Both full-year and fourth quarter 2011 normalized net income exclude the benefit from partial release of the deferred tax asset noted above.

 Segment Profit and Adjusted EBITDA

-- Data center services segment profit and margin levels continued to reach record levels.
-Annual Data center services segment profit grew 27 percent over 2009 to$45.4 million.
-Data center services segment profit margin in 2010 totaled 35.4 percent and fourth quarter 2010 data center services segment margin was 38.5 percent.
-These figures represent the highest annual and quarterly Data center segment margin levels in the history of the company.
-Proactive churn of less-profitable partner data center revenue benefited Data center services segment margin compared with the full-year and fourth quarter of 2009.
-Sequentially, lower seasonal power costs and proactive churn benefited Data center services segment profit and margin.
+- Annual Data center services segment profit grew 20 percent over 2010 to $54.5 million.
+Fourth quarter segment profit in data center services was $15.2 million, up 24 percent compared with the fourth quarter of 2010.
+Data center services segment profit margin in 2011 totaled 40.9 percent and fourth quarter 2011 data center services segment margin was 42.9 percent.
+These figures represent the highest annual and quarterly Data center segment profit and margin levels in the history of the company.
+More higher-margin company-controlled colocation and managed hosting revenue benefited Data center services segment margin compared with the full-year and fourth quarter of 2010.
+Sequentially, lower power costs and increased core colocation and managed hosting revenue drove Data center services segment profit and margin higher.

 Balance Sheet and Statement of Cash Flows